Brad Whitaker: In the film

-Brad Whitaker joins forces with rogue Soviet General Georgi Koskov to secure a large shipment of opium from the Snow Leopard Brotherhood in Afghanistan for $500,000,000 worth of diamonds that he had obtained from an arms deal with the Soviets.
+Brad Whitaker joins forces with rogue Soviet General Georgi Koskov (Jeroen Krabbé) to secure a large shipment of opium from the Snow Leopard Brotherhood in Afghanistan for $500,000,000 worth of diamonds that he had obtained from an arms deal with the Soviets.
 Once the opium is sold, Whitaker will have enough money to continue arms deals far into the future.
-At the same time, they attempt to use James Bond and MI6 to eliminate Gogol's replacement as the new Soviet head of secret operations, General Pushkin, on the basis that he has re-instituted an ongoing operation called "Smiert Spionom" (meaning "Death to Spies" in Russian).
-Actually, it is Koskov and Whitaker's men, especially their special henchman Necros, who are involved in killing the British agents.
+At the same time, they attempt to use James Bond and MI6 to eliminate General Anatol Gogol (Walter Gotell)'s replacement as the new Soviet head of secret operations, General Pushkin, on the basis that he has re-instituted an ongoing operation called "Smiert Spionom" (meaning "Death to Spies" in Russian).
+Actually, it is Koskov and Whitaker's men, especially their special henchman Necros (Andreas Wisniewski), who are involved in killing the British agents.

 After thwarting Whitaker's plans in Afghanistan, Bond returns to Tangier to hunt him down at his headquarters, a plan which evolves into a game of cat-and-mouse in Whitaker's gaming room, with him using high-tech weapons, such as an 80-round light machine gun rifle with an integral ballistic shield, a bulletproof vest and a loaded antique battlefield cannon, while Bond has only his 8-round Walther PPK.

 After Bond hides behind a bust of the Duke of Wellington, he primes his key-ring finder behind it; and when Whitaker gets right in front of it, Bond activates it.
 Triggered by Bond's wolf whistle, the key-ring finder explodes, toppling the bust and podium on top of Whitaker, crushing him through a glass display case containing one of his miniature diorama setups resembling Waterloo, which makes Bond ironically quip to Pushkin, "He met his Waterloo."